High-precision measurement of the W boson mass with the CMS experiment: Measurement of the Z and W boson masses

 }{

-} in agreement with the EW fit prediction, $\mw = 80\,353 \pm 6$\MeV~\cite{PDG2024}, and with other experimental results, except the latest measurement reported by the CDF Collaboration~\cite{CDF:2022hxs}.
+} in agreement with the EW fit prediction, $\mw = 80\,353 \pm 6$\MeV~\cite{PDG2024,Haller:2018nnx,PhysRevD106033003}, and with other experimental results, except the latest measurement reported by the CDF Collaboration~\cite{CDF:2022hxs}.
 The EW fit prediction is based on relationships between \mw and other experimental observables, including the \PZ boson, Higgs boson, and top quark masses, the fine-structure constant, and the muon lifetime.
-The uncertainty in the prediction is due to missing higher-order terms in the perturbative calculation used to derive the predicted relationship between the experimental inputs and from uncertainties in the experimental inputs themselves.
+The uncertainty in the prediction is due to missing HO terms in the perturbative calculation used to derive the predicted relationship between the experimental inputs and from uncertainties in the experimental inputs themselves.
 The two sources of uncertainty are of comparable size.

-Figure~\ref{fig:ptl_mw} shows the measured and simulated \ptmu distributions, with the predictions reflecting the best fit values of the nuisance parameters and of \mw extracted from the maximum likelihood fit to the \etaptqmu distribution.
+Figure~\ref{fig:ptl_mw} compares the measured and the postfit predicted \ptmu distributions, with \mw adjusted to the observed value.
 The effect on the \ptmu distribution of a 9.9\MeV variation in \mw is shown to illustrate the degree to which the distribution and its uncertainties are controlled, enabling the high precision of the measurement.
-The main uncertainties in the \mw measurement are due to the \ptmu scale (4.8\MeV) and the PDF uncertainties (4.4\MeV).
-A detailed breakdown of the \mw measurement uncertainty is provided in Table~\ref{tab:impacts_all} and alternative breakdowns are detailed in Section~\ref{sec:wmass-details}.
-The robustness of the result with respect to the theory model is tested further by performing the \mw measurement with the helicity fit configuration, as discussed in Section~\ref{sec:agnostic}.
-The result, $80\,360.8 \pm 15.2\MeV$, is consistent with the nominal value and is stable against variations in the constraints imposed on the predicted helicity cross sections.
+The main uncertainties in the \mw measurement are due to the muon momentum calibration (4.8\MeV) and the PDF uncertainties (4.4\MeV).
+Detailed breakdowns of the \mw measurement uncertainty are provided in Table~\ref{tab:impacts_all}.
+The robustness of the result with respect to the theory model is tested further by performing the \mw measurement with the helicity fit, as discussed in Section~\ref{sec:agnostic}.
+The result, $80\,360.8 \pm 15.2\MeV$, is consistent with the nominal value.